 Shipping containers come in different sizes and features to meet different transportation needs.
 20’, 40’, 40’ HC, and 45’ HC shipping containers are the most popular shipping container sizes.
 They can also have some specific features to ease the cargo loading and unloading process.
 For instance, shipping containers with doors on both ends, also known as tunnel containers, come in different size options, including 20’, 40’, & 40’ HC.

 Shipping containers are built to store goods for national or global transportation.
 Accordingly, it is only natural that shipping containers are also referred to as storage containers.
 However, some containers are not suitable for ocean traveling anymore and these containers are utilized for storage needs.
 Moreover, storage containers do not have to be in standard shipping container sizes.
 They can also be custom-size to meet various customer needs.
-For instance, you can ask your container company to modify a shipping container with specific sizes, including 8’, 10’, or 12’.
+For instance, you can ask your container company to modify a shipping container with specific sizes, including 8’, 10’, or 12’ or With Doors on Both Ends options.
 These custom-size containers are suitable to store considerably smaller goods.
 Finally, people generally prefer used shipping containers to utilize them as storage areas.

 Containers used once before they reach their destination are called one-trip or new containers.
 Imagine buying a brand-new container and having it shipped to you.
 So, they mean the same thing.
 The life span of the one-trip shipping containers is much more than the used ones.
 This makes it a one-trip container.